ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-08-28
+### Tenant
+- Ability to see and copy tenant slug, name, and ID on tenant name hover or click
+- If you want to switch tenants, click the switch icon

+### Installation
+- Show language switcher for the Settings overriding mode or layout when multi-language support is enabled

+### Devices
+- Tunnel links manual create, edit, delete and connect
+- Tunnel link hierarchy (parent-child relationship)

 ## 2023-08-11
 ### Installations
 - Hide the API or Boot version field in installation `Settings` form